agilesix/AgileSix.com/src/pages/index.md

   - Tools that work for real people
   - Product development and devops
   - Pioneers in civic tech
-history-title: We’re proud of our work
+casestudies-title: We’re proud of our work
-history-body: >-
+casestudies-body: >-
   Our team has helped clients like the Centers for Medicaid and Medicare Services and the Department of Veterans Affairs revolutionize their digital services.
-Learn how we did it.
 casestudies:
   - VA.gov Modernization
   - CCSQ Agile Coaching and Digital Transformation